radams15/server_config/containers/webserver/html/posts/vintage_wifi.md

-Title: Connecting a vintage laptop to the internet.
+Title: Connecting a vintage laptop to WiFi
-Tags: vintage computers, website
+Tags: vintage computers, 200CDS
 Published: 28/06/2023

 ---
-# Connecting a vintage laptop to the internet
+# Connecting a vintage laptop to WiFi

 It was only recently that I began collecting truly vintage computers.
 For a while I had quite a few laptops from the early 2000s such as Powerbooks, iBooks and later Thinkpads, but at the beginning of the year I purchased a very old Toshiba 3100e - a luggable from 1987 which